cuongkane/blog/public/posts/2024/05/django_project_architecture.md

 My journey in finding an appropriate project architecture for Django backend service in a micro-services system.

 ## Overview
-I've spent 2 months to find a suitable architecture for Django framework to refactor an Legacy Django backend project but it is not easy at all.
+Finding a suitable architecture to refactor a legacy Django backend project has been a challenging journey over the past two months.

-In this blog, I'll share with you my journey the most suitable one (up to now).
+In this blog, I'm gonna share the most effective architecture for Django I've discovered so far and the insights gained along the way.

 ## Problem setup
 All works should be derived from issues.
-There is also no exception for architecture migrating.

 There are some pain points about maintainability and scalability with the Legacy Django Project:

 - A huge application folder (`api/`, `main/`,..) or big files (`utils.py`, `models.py`) contains every things.
 It is hard for navigating between the project.